-By the way, if you’re unfamiliar with the Umbraco CMS, now's a good time to pop over to our page on Umbraco websites, or take a quick look at our blog article, 10 reasons why an Umbraco Content Management System is crucial to your business website.
+By the way, if you’re sat wondering "wait, what is Umbraco used for?", now's a good time to pop over to our page on Umbraco websites, or take a quick look at our blog article, 10 reasons why an Umbraco Content Management System is crucial to your business website.

 "Umbraco 7 was (and still is!) a fantastic bit of software and version 8 only improves on that.
 V8 is an exciting release not only for its new interface and improved editing tools, but also for its future possibilities."

 - Chris Brown, Senior Developer & Umbraco Evangelist, Intuitiv Digital.